What it is

 "Would you like me to search for you online?
 If you have a portfolio,

-and pull context — your work, field, projects, tools — then I'll just
+pages and pull context about your work, field, projects, and tools,

-ask you to verify and correct instead of asking 20 questions.
-This is
+then ask you to verify and correct instead of asking twenty questions.

-actually the most important step: the deeper I understand you, the better
+This is the most important step: the deeper I understand you, the

-every file, folder, and template will fit your actual work.
-Totally
+better every file, folder, and template will fit your actual work.

 ### Step 1b: IF the user says YES to online search